hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 - [GHC extensions to the FFI Chapter](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/ffi.html#ghc-extensions-to-the-ffi-chapter)

-ByteString is quite efficient and has a large API, but (obviously) lacks text processing facilities, because it has no knowledge of unicode (or other textual formats).
+ByteString is quite efficient and has a large API, but (obviously) lacks text processing facilities, because it has no knowledge of Unicode (or other textual formats).
 Most operations work on `Word8` boundaries.

 The definition for strict ByteString is (as of [0.12.1.0](https://hackage.haskell.org/package/bytestring-0.12.1.0)):